Bush2050/Bush2050/README.md

 # About me
 I am an Instrumentation and Control Engineer based in Kenya.
 I recently gained interest in programming and am in the process of learning to code.
 I decided to join this network to make my learning process smooth and collaborative.
 As at now (the time when I'm writing this), I know two languages quite well.
-I have previously been working on _**python**_ and am in the process of reminding myself _the **java** language_.
+I have previously been working on _**python**_ and I'm in the process of reminding myself _the **java** language_.
 Below are some of the projects that I have been and I'm still working on (sic).
 I will categorize them according to the language to make it easy to browse through them.
 **Please dive right in and thanks for visiting.**

 # Projects
 ## Python
-The first 4 projects below, namely, the [Connect 4](./My_python_Connect_4_game.py), [Hangman](./My_python_Hangman.py), [Tic-tac-toe](./My_python_tic-tac-toe_game_VS_Comp.py), and [FreeCell](./My_python_FreeCell.py) were part of my class work.
-I took the course named [_Python is Easy_](https://www.pirple.com/courses/take/python-is-easy/).
+The first 4 projects below, namely, the [Connect 4](./My_python_Connect_4_game.py), [Hangman](./My_python_Hangman.py), [Tic-tac-toe](./My_python_tic-tac-toe_game_VS_Comp.py), and [FreeCell](./My_python_FreeCell.py) were part of my [_Python is Easy_](https://www.pirple.com/courses/take/python-is-easy/) class work.
-While I gave much customization to the projects, I believe there may still be better ways of handling them, and I will always welcome suggestions on how to improve them.
+While I put considerable effort to the projects, I believe there may still be better ways of handling them, and I will always welcome suggestions on how to improve them.

 **1. TicTacToe**
 TicTacToe is a famous game and especially among those lerning to code.
 It is basically a 2 player 3 X 3 grid game where each player aims to place their pieces to form a straight line.
 One player uses 'X' and the other uses 'O'.
 In my version of TicTacToe, I have provided provisions for both single and 2-player modes.
-In single player mode, the player plays agains the computer, which will try to prevent the player from winning and it will also attempt to win before the player.
+In single player mode, the player plays against the computer, which will try preventing the player from winning while attempting to win before the player.
 Furthermore, to make it more fun, I provided 3 hard mode levels for the single player.
 Please check it out at [Tic-tac-toe](./My_python_tic-tac-toe_game_VS_Comp.py).

 **2. Connect 4**